-The UMBC Institutional Review Board (IRB) has responsibility of providing oversights of research activities involving human participants and ensuring that ethical standards for safeguards and protection of participants.
+The UMBC Institutional Review Board (IRB) has responsibility of providing oversights of research activities involving human subjects and ensuring that ethical standards for safeguards and protection of participants.

-Research with human participants, regardless of funding, conducted under the auspices of UMBC is reviewed approved by the IRB in compliance with federal regulations, its Federalwide Assurance (#00000069) and institutional policies and procedures.
-Protocols describing human participation must be submitted to and approved by the IRB before research use can begin.
+Research with human subjects, regardless of funding, conducted under the auspices of UMBC, is reviewed approved by the IRB in compliance with federal regulations, its Federalwide Assurance and institutional policies and procedures.
+The University of Maryland, Baltimore County has a Federalwide Assurance (IRB registration number: IORG0000202 / FWA number: 00000069 approved through 06/16/2026) from the Office for Human Research Protections.
+Protocols describing research with human subjects must be submitted to and approved by the IRB before research use can begin.

 Additionally, all personnel involved in protocol involving humans must complete required training prior to conducting the research.